hammadruxshan/Hammad_AI_DataScience_ML_Portfolio/03-SmartEnergy-BigDataAnalytics-Using-Hadoop-Hive-SparkSQL-MapReduce/README.md

 This project addresses the need for a scalable big data solution that can process long-term hourly electricity demand data and generate useful insights for smart energy management.

 ## Objectives
-To analyse hourly electricity consumption data using big data technologies.
+-To analyse hourly electricity consumption data using big data technologies.
-To ingest and store the dataset using HDFS.
+-To ingest and store the dataset using HDFS.
-To perform batch analytics using Hive.
+-To perform batch analytics using Hive.
-To perform faster analytical processing using Spark SQL.
+-To perform faster analytical processing using Spark SQL.
-To implement Hadoop MapReduce for distributed aggregation.
+-To implement Hadoop MapReduce for distributed aggregation.
-To compare tool performance across Hive, Spark SQL, and MapReduce.
+-To compare tool performance across Hive, Spark SQL, and MapReduce.
-To interpret energy usage patterns and provide recommendations.
+-To interpret energy usage patterns and provide recommendations.

 ## Dataset / Input
 The dataset used in this project was the AEP_hourly.csv dataset from the Hourly Energy Consumption collection.
 It contained hourly electricity demand readings from American Electric Power.